directus/directus/docs/cloud/projects.md

 To access the Project, follow these steps:

-1. Sign in to the Cloud Dashboard.
+1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
 3. Select the appropriate Team from the dropdown.
-4. Navigate to the Projects page.
+4. Click **"Projects"** to enter the Projects Page.
 5. Click the Project to enter the Project Monitor Page.
 6. Click **"Open Project"**.